EliteSemiconductor/.github/README.md

-# Welcome to Silicon Labs' GitHub
+# Welcome to ESMT' GitHub

 This is the official GitHub organization for **ESMT**.
 Here you’ll find resources, examples, and projects related to our products and technologies.